 - 4 teaspoons soy sauce

 - 2 large cloves garlic, grated on a microplane

 - 1-inch piece ginger, grated on a microplane

 - 1/8 teaspoon black pepper

 - 4 tablespoons chickpea flour/besan (or any flour you like)

 - 2 scallions, green and white parts, thinly sliced on an angle

 - To drain the tofu, put it on a paper towel-lined plate; cover it with another paper towel, and then a tray.
 Weigh the tray down with a heavy object (such as a large can of tomatoes or beans) and let it drain for 30 minutes.

-- To make the marinade, whisk together 1 tablespoon of oil, vinegar, soy sauce, garlic, ginger, and black pepper in a medium bowl.
+- To make the marinade, whisk together 1 tablespoon of oil (reserving the other 1 tablespoon of oil for cooking later), the vinegar, soy sauce, garlic, ginger, and black pepper in a medium bowl.
 Cut the tofu in half so you have 2 blocks, then slice each block cross-wise into 6 equal slabs; put the sliced tofu in the marinade and let it sit in the fridge for 30 minutes, stirring occasionally.